-Start with prayer.
-Prayer is the start of every great story with Jesus, and it's always wise to start by asking God for wisdom, words, and winsomeness.
-Are you praying for your colleagues, clients, customers before speaking to them about Jesus?
+Before proceeding it's always wise to ask God for wisdom, guidance, words, opportunities etc. Are you praying for your colleagues, clients, customers before speaking to them about Jesus?
 Are you praying during your conversations and after?

-Can you pray with a colleague?
+Can I pray for a colleague?

-There are different ways of handling this, but sensitivity is crucial.
-Gently suggesting that you will be thinking and praying for someone is less likely to cause an issue than asking someone if they want to stop and pray about a situation there and then, but it might not be as strong a witness.
+There are different ways of handling this but sensitivity is crucial.
+Gently suggesting that you will be thinking and praying for someone is less likely to cause an issue than asking someone if they want to stop and pray about a situation there and then, but it will not be as strong a witness.
+As in all such circumstances context is important.
+Be wary of stepping too far outside normal workplace boundaries.
+It may be far more appropriate to offer prayer outside of work itself.